 WALKING AROUND THE WORLD

-I've been putting together a series of poems, old and new, that I've written over many years about people and places (mostly unknown people and places, in the public sense) that I've encountered in my travels, both those taken in the real world and those imaginary ones taken through the pages of books.
+I've been putting together a series of poems, old and new, that I've written over many years about people and places that I've encountered in my travels and close to home, and about lots of other things, too.